 If you move to another parish, you must change your commission to that parish even if you move to a parish within a reciprocal group.
 To do so, you’ll need to:

-1. Complete another Application to Qualify and pay the $35 fee.
+1. Complete another Application to Qualify and pay the $35 qualifying fee and $35 commission fee.

 2. File two Oaths of Office forms and official signature page with the SOS and parish clerk of court.

-3. Submit an original or certified copy of a surety bond or insurance policy in the amount of $10,000.
+3. Submit an original or certified copy of a surety bond in the amount of $50,000 or rider for an existing surety bond.

 What is the process for renewing my commission as a Louisiana Notary?